Here are some more photos of my students' colorful bowls from the Winter EC art show, if you'd like to see. They turned out really great, I think.

 Wednesday, January 1, 2014

-We even bought ourselves some Badger gear to show our spirit.
+I even bought myself some Badger gear to show my spirit.

 We got to see Adam and take unflattering photos.